lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 module load PythonAnaconda/3.6

-eval "$(conda shell.bash hook)" conda activate /home/anpo879a/conda-virtual-environment/kernel2 && srun python mpi4py_test.py
+eval "$(conda shell.bash hook)" conda activate /home/abcd/conda-virtual-environment/kernel2 && srun python mpi4py_test.py    #specify name of your virtual environment
 ```
-For the verification of the multi-node case, you can use as a testfile the python-code from the previous part (with verification of the installation).
+For the verification of the multi-node case, you can use as a test
+file the python-code from the previous part (with verification of the installation).

 ### Horovod